Beyazuddin/Basic-Practice-projects/README.md

 # Basic-projects
-A repo to practice my HTML, CSS, JS, and MERN stack.
+A repo to practice my skills in HTML, CSS, JS, and MERN stack.